googleNewIconwhatsapp iconTwitterIconinstagramIcon

 Table of Contents

-The PTE Academic Collocation List (ACL) has over 2400 essential collocations to help you improve your English language skills.
+The PTE Academic Collocation List has over 2400 essential collocations to help you improve your English language skills.

 Furthermore, in this exam, as a student, you should be able to use refined English.
 Thus, it is advisable to use words from the PTE Collocation list.